agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 ![Upload](./images/upload.jpg)

 These are the forward and reverse FASTQ read files for a *Salmonella* assembly data set.
-The data files will show up on the right panel in green when you succeed in uploading them:
+The data files will show up on the right panel in green when you succeed in uploading them.

-![FASTQ](./images/fastq.jpg)

 By click on the file name you will expand the green box to see all the contents.
 The *eye* icon at the top will show the contents on the main screen.
 The *i* icon in the middle of the green box will show the file and analysis details, including STDOUT (important!).

+![FASTQ](./images/fastq.jpg)

 > Galaxy Hints: Green = Done, Yellow = Running, Red = Error, Gray = Queued